the-jenkins-x-files/scully/README.md

 ### Running

-- build the project with `npm run build`
+- `npm start`
-- and serve your files with `node server.js`

 **Env variables**:

-When your running `node server.js`, you can add an env variables
+When your running `npm start`, you can add an env variables

 - `SERVER` (string): url of the mulder instance.
 Default: `http://127.0.0.1:8080`
 - `PORT` (string): node server port.
 Default: `3000`